Alfresco/alfresco-identity-service/README.md

 6. Upgrade the adapters.

-Within the next sections we will go trough a simple distribution and kubernetes upgrade plus rollback.
+Within the next sections we will go trough a simple distribution and Kubernetes upgrade plus rollback.

-  **_NOTE:_** In depth documentation on keycloak upgrade can be found [here](https://www.keycloak.org/docs/7.0/upgrading/index.html#_upgrading).
+  **_NOTE:_** In depth documentation on Keycloak upgrade can be found [here](https://www.keycloak.org/docs/7.0/upgrading/index.html#_upgrading).

 ### Kubernetes